6 Traditional Vietnamese Cultural Values to Know About

 The family members often organize an annual celebration to commemorate the deceased.
 It is also a time when descendants gather together to show respect for their ancestors.

-Therefore, when visiting any family in Vietnam, you will easily recognize a very solemn place, usually in the middle of the house, is the ancestor altar.
+Therefore, when visiting any family in Vietnam, you will quickly recognize that the ancestor altar is a very solemn place, usually in the middle of the house.

 Be careful not to stand with your back to this altar!
-Nor to sit in front of the altar even though there is a chair facing the altar.
-Please sit down aside to show respect for their family and ancestors, creating a high appreciation in Vietnamese culture.
+Not to sit in front of the altar even though there is a chair facing the altar.
+Please sit aside to respect their family and ancestors, creating a high appreciation in Vietnamese culture.

 Worshiping in families forms a ceremony in the country, which is the anniversary of Hung Vuong King.